Ghilt/Listen/README.md

 It has 4 functions, 4 number literals and 1 string literal.
 It evaluates from left to right if all functions have the same precedence value.
 The precedence values of the functions above are what you would expect.
 Each function's precedence value is listed in the function list section.

 What happens when evaluating this program is that first the multiplication gets executed and the result is: `2-3+20a" apples"`.
 Which after the subtraction becomes `-1+20a" apples"`.
-After the addition is performed wer are left with the `a` function, which is the string append function.
+After the addition is performed we are left with the `a` function, which is the string append function.
 So the final result becomes a string `"19 apples"`.

 ### Context function and Function context

-Let's leave example-land for a minute and talk about the structure that is imposed by L=tn syntax.
-The two types of functions, regular ones which just discussed and ones that produce a context, they are called context functions.
-As can be seen in the initial example, a context is like a lambda starting directly after the function.
-The differecne from a lambda is that it is more closely tied to the concept of a list and provides shortcuts like that an index is always fetchable from within a context.
+Let's leave example-land for a minute and talk about the structure that is imposed by L=tn.
+The two types of functions, regular ones which was just discussed and ones that provide a context, they are called context functions.
+As can be seen in the initial example, a context is like a lambda-scope starting directly after the function.
+The differecne from a lambda is that the context is more closely tied to the concept of a list and provides shortcuts like that an index is always fetchable from within a context.

-A L=tn program can be thought of as a string of functions optimised for a flow like `list.map{ it * 2 }.filter{ it < 10}.flatMap{ listOf(0, it)}`.
-The previous is written as `M*2F<10P(0av)t` (TODO check precedence && fix list append function, add some static variables... also maybe context key for function values/index nearer surface).
-To support this with as few characters as possible the paranthesis are scrapped in favor of ending a context when a new context creator is found.
+A L=tn program can be thought of as a string of functions optimised for a flow like

+    list.map{ it * 2 }.filter{ it < 10}.flatMap{ listOf(0, it)}`

+The above is written as `M*2F<10P(0av)t` (TODO trim all whitespace check precedence && fix list append function, add some static variables... also maybe context key for function values/index nearer surface).
+To support this with as few characters as possible the paranthesis are optional in favor of ending a context under certain predefined circumstances.
-That was only half the truth (a quarter of it in fact).

 A context can be ended in 4 ways:

-* New context creator ends the context.
+* New context creator function ends the context. `M*2F>8`
 * Special end function character: `;`
-* The context creator is within paranthesis, then the context exists until the closing paranthesis. `M(F>4)
+* The context creator is within paranthesis, then the context exists until the closing paranthesis. `(M*4)*2`
 * End of the program

-Since the language is built around the context functions and lists the syntax becomes more awkward if you do not use them.
 The context function is part of a larger internal structure, lets call it FunctionContext.
 A FunctionContext can contain the following (everything is optional):

 `listProvider---contextLessFunctions---contextFunction---contextFunctionInputs`